blasterbug/glossygloss/README.md

 glossygloss
 ===========

-Glossygloss is set of classes to use several data structure as Tree or hash table.
+Glossygloss is set of classes to use several data structure like Tree and Hashtable.
+More might come soon.

 ### Documentation ?